bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 - Paid subscriptions
 - In-app purchases

-The App may use Firebase Analytics to understand general app usage and improve the App.
+The App uses Firebase Analytics to understand general app usage and improve the App.

 Firebase Analytics is not used to collect the contents of your study notes, task descriptions, exam names, reminder text, backup files or other personal study content.